carbon-language/carbon-lang/mlir/docs/Dialects/LLVM.md

 `llvm.mlir.constant` creates such values for scalars and vectors.
 It has a mandatory `value` attribute, which may be an integer, floating point attribute;
 dense or sparse attribute containing integers or floats.
-The type of the attribute is one the corresponding MLIR standard types.
+The type of the attribute is one of the corresponding MLIR standard types.
 It may be omitted for `i64` and `f64` types that are implied.
 The operation produces a new SSA value of the specified LLVM IR dialect type.
 The type of that value _must_ correspond to the attribute type converted to LLVM IR.